-Barns on the Tour were awarded restoration grants by the Iowa Barn Foundation because of their importance historically or architecturally.
+Barns awarded restoration grants by the Iowa Barn Foundation because of their importance historically or architecturally will be on the tour.

-Other important barns restored by owners are on the Tour.
+Other important barns restored by owners can also be viewed.
 The Iowa Barn Foundation is an all-state, primarily all-volunteer, non-profit group that was founded in 1997 in order to preserve Iowa's rural heritage.

 Note - Since conditions change, some photos may not show the current state of a particular barn.